Commelina erecta: Stems

-Commelina e. grows laterally across the ground reaching up to three feet long, yet it may grow vertically if structurally supported by another plant.
+C. erecta grows laterally across the ground reaching up to three feet long, yet it may grow vertically if structurally supported by another plant.
 The stems are generally rough, but can occasionally be smooth and form many branches.

 Fruit

-Commelina e. forms a three carpellate fruit.
-Meaning it has three ovules and may form a seed from each ovule.
+Commelina e. forms a three carpellate fruit; meaning it has three ovules and may form a seed from each ovule.
+The fruit typically appears green and can have a smooth to slightly granular surface.